travisjeffery/mocha-teamcity-reporter/README.md

 * Breaking: Remove phantomJs support, only supports environments which have require node.js style imports
 * Breaking: Remove Redundant top level mocha.suite

+## Mocha@6 notes
+* recordHookFailures option may not work as intended as mocha6 is now doing this itself

 ## Requirements
 * NodeJs 4+
 * Web Browser supporting ES5